-Discovering gaps and opportunities in mental health therapy processes
+gaps and opportunities

 As the founding designer at a pre-seed mental healthcare startup, I led product discovery through user research, identified needs, designed and tested solutions, and collaborated with engineers to deploy them.